skhan211/GSF-Data/README.md

 # GSF-Data
-This repo contains data for my GSF project
+This repo contains data and other relevant information for my GSF project